nanos/FediFetcher-docs/Running-FediFetcher-as-a-Scheduled-Task-in-Windows.md

 ![Python installer](https://github.com/user-attachments/assets/bb0257df-ff2d-4918-ae05-15a829559151)

-Once install is finished, open the Windows Command Prompt by launching cmd.exe, type pip and hit Return.
+Once install is finished, open the Windows Command Prompt by launching `cmd.exe`, type `pip` and hit Return.
 You should get the generic PIP help dialogs.
 If it shows an error, go through install processes again and make sure you choose to in Add Python to Path.

 ## Install FediFetcher